Important information for visitors

 Visitors will only be considered in exceptional circumstances, including:

 - One regular carer for a patient with additional needs, such as a patient with dementia, autism, learning disability or other impairments.
-In these cases, the visitor will go through the same COVID-19 shielding (14 days of isolation) and testing procedure as the patient (you can ask the ward nurse for further information on this)
+In these cases, the visitor will go through the same COVID-19 shielding (14 days of isolation) and testing procedure as the patient (you can ask the ward nurse for further information about this)

 - One parent/guardian for a child.

-Patients with additional needs include those who need a carer/family member to help with communication, and/or to meet their health or social care needs.
+Patients with additional needs include those who need a carer/family member to help with communication and/or to meet their health or social care needs.